wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 # Install Edge Data Store

+You can install Edge Data Store using an install kit, as described in this section, or by using Docker containers.
+For more information, see [Docker](xref:edgeDocker).

+For a list of supported platforms and processors, see [System requirements](xref:SystemRequirements).

 **Note:**  You can change the port assignment either during or after installation.
 For more information on how to change the port number, see [System port configuration](xref:SystemPortConfiguration).

 ## Windows (Windows 10 x64)